Hot Summer (song): Chart performance

 In Germany, "Hot Summer" debuted at number two on the German Singles Chart — behind German singer Mark Medlock's "You Can Get It", which was released the same week.
 The songs switched places the following week, when "Hot Summer" became Monrose's second number-one hit within a period of seven months.
 This marked the first time since the No Angels's rendition of "There Must Be an Angel" (2001) that a Popstars winner was able to score a second number-one hit.
-"Hot Summer" remained eight weeks within the top ten and also reached the top of the Download Chart as well as number eight on the German Dance Chart.
+"Hot Summer" remained eight weeks within the top ten and also reached the top of the German Download Chart as well as number eight on the German Dance Chart.
 One of the biggest-selling songs of the year on German online music stores, it was eventually certified gold by the Bundesverband Musikindustrie (BVMI) for sales in excess of 150,000 copies.
 In Germany, "Hot Summer" sold over 200,000 copies and was ranked 15th among the highest-selling singles of the year.

 In Austria, "Hot Summer" debuted straight atop the Austrian Singles Chart.
 Monrose's second chart topper following 2006's "Shame", the song spent another three weeks at number-one.
 A major seller, it was awarded a gold certification by the International Federation of the Phonographic Industry (IFPI) Austria, and was ranked tenth on Austria's year end list.
 In Switzerland, "Hot Summer" entered the Swiss Singles Chart at number twelve in the week of 12 July 2007.
-It was not until its fifth week of release that the song also reached number one, also becoming Monrose's second single to do so.
+It was not until its fifth week of release that the song reached number one, also becoming Monrose's second single to do so.
 It spent a second consecutive week at the top of the chart and was ranked 16th on the national year end chart.
 Due to its major success all over German-speaking Europe, "Hot Summer" was also released in foreign music markets such as Belgium, Denmark, Finland, Italy, the Netherlands, Norway, Turkey, as well as most of Eastern Europe.
 Thus, it also entered the Dutch Top 40 and spent one week on the Finnish Singles Chart, peaking at number 19.
 "Hot Summer" also entered the top 30 of the Slovenian Airplay Chart, and peaked at number six on Billboard's European Hot 100 Singles.